ppy/osu-wiki/news/2026/2026-04-07-pending-cup-2025-results.md

 The 13th iteration of Pending Cup has concluded!
 Following last year's success, this year, with a total of 73 entries across three tracks, the community has once again proven its passion and kept the momentum unstoppable!

 This contest was [announced back in October](https://osu.ppy.sh/home/news/2025-10-24-pending-cup-2025).
-In case you missed it, the Pending Cup is originally a Chinese mapping contest, which had its first iteration in 2013 held by [NatsumeRin](https://osu.ppy.sh/users/151679).
+In case you missed it, the Pending Cup is originally a Chinese mapping contest, which had its first iteration in 2013 held by ::NatsumeRin::{ user-id=151679 }.
 Through the past years, the Pending Cup has always been a means of encouraging creative mapping and finding new talent across the entire mapping community, and it will always be the core value of the contest.

 With the preamble out of the way, let's dive into the results of each track!